 All aboard the Banda Wagon!! #NWSLPlayoffs pic.twitter.com/2S69jCy3tK

-This goal, the one that put Orlando up 2-1, was the culmination of nearly an hour's worth of manipulation.
-In Banda and Marta the Pride have two stars who understand that the best players are also the best manipulators.
+This goal, which put Orlando up 2-1, was the culmination of nearly an hour's worth of manipulation.
+In Banda and Marta, the Pride have two stars who understand that the best players are also the best manipulators.
 Sometimes this is obvious—put the ball at Marta's feet with four defenders around her and she'll just chop and chop and chop until she's felled them all—but Banda's puppeteering on Sunday was of a more subtle variety.
 Every time she chased after a defender who was just trying to make a simple back pass, or dropped into midfield, or rolled a defender who got too tight, she was giving her opponents something else to be frightened of.
 The best thing an attacker can do is put defenders in a state of worry, because worry leads panic, and panic leads to goals.

 The Pride will have a new set of opponents to try to fluster on Saturday, when they meet the Washington Spirit in the championship game.
-A winner-takes-all game is meant to be a scary proposition to a team like the Pride, one at risk of having its history-making regular season rendered meaningless by one slip in form.
+A winner-take-all game is meant to be a scary proposition to a team like the Pride, one at risk of having its history-making regular season rendered meaningless by one slip in form.
 The Pride have sailed through two such games now, though, and have yet to show any fear or lack of control.
 Why start now?